 How to Sue an Uninsured Driver in 2025 (Take These 4 Steps)

-How to sue an uninsured driver for losses after a wreck includes gathering information, filing a police report, and calling a lawyer.
-Since 14% of drivers go uninsured according to the III, it's crucial to know how suing someone without car insurance works.
+To sue an uninsured driver for losses after a wreck, gather information, file a police report, and contact a lawyer.
+Since 14% of drivers go uninsured, it's crucial to know how suing someone without car insurance works.
 We'll explain more about suing an uninsured or underinsured driver here.

 Heidi Mertlich